The Great Gatsby poster

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Nick Carraway arrives in West Egg, establishing himself as an outsider observing the wealthy world of 1922 Long Island.
 He rents a small house next to Gatsby's mansion..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 16 minutes when Nick receives a personal invitation to one of Gatsby's legendary parties, making him one of the few actually invited.
 This draws him into Gatsby's orbit and the world of wealth and excess..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 72 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat At the Plaza Hotel gathering, Gatsby believes he has won - Daisy seems ready to leave Tom.
+Structural examination shows that this crucial beat At the Plaza Hotel gathering, Gatsby believes he has won - Daisy seems ready to leave Tom.
 False victory: Gatsby's dream appears within reach, but the seeds of destruction are present in Daisy's hesitation., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 113 minutes initiates the final act resolution at 79% of the runtime.
 George Wilson learns the yellow car belonged to Gatsby.
 This false information (Gatsby wasn't driving) sets the tragic finale in motion.
 Nick's realization that Gatsby's dream is doomed comes too late., demonstrating the transformation achieved throughout the journey.